ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 ## Using your {{site.data.keyword.cloudant_short_notm}} service instance
 {: #using-your-ibm-cloudant-service-instance}

-Now, you are finished with the following tasks:
+Now, you're finished with the following tasks:

 1. Created an {{site.data.keyword.cloudant_short_notm}} service
   instance within {{site.data.keyword.cloud_notm}}.
 2. Created credentials for the {{site.data.keyword.cloudant_short_notm}} service instance.
-3. Retrieved the service instance credentials, so that they can be used by your application.
+3. Retrieved the service instance credentials so that they can be used by your application.

-For more information, see the [Creating and populating a simple {{site.data.keyword.cloudant_short_notm}} database on {{site.data.keyword.cloud_notm}}](/docs/services/Cloudant?topic=cloudant-creating-and-populating-a-simple-ibm-cloudant-database-on-ibm-cloud#context){: new_window} tutorial that shows you how to use an {{site.data.keyword.cloudant_short_notm}} service instance from a Python application by using legacy credentials.
+For more information, see the [Creating and populating a simple {{site.data.keyword.cloudant_short_notm}} database on {{site.data.keyword.cloud_notm}}](/docs/services/Cloudant?topic=cloudant-creating-and-populating-a-simple-ibm-cloudant-database-on-ibm-cloud#context){: new_window} tutorial.
+This tutorial shows you how to use an {{site.data.keyword.cloudant_short_notm}} service instance from a Python application by using legacy credentials.
 Remember to substitute the credentials you created in this tutorial.

 ## (Optional) Tidying up afterward
 {: #-optional-tidying-up-afterward}